xcart/xcart-docs/_pages/kb_en/general_setup/store_security/changing_the_admin_panel_url_(x-cart_5.2.7+).md

     Disallow: /new_admin.php
     ```

 That is it, no other steps are needed.

+{% note info %}
+Sometimes chnages need time to propagate in the web.
+If the new admin URL is not displayed properly in your browser, try cleaning the browser cache.
+{% endnote %}

-Now do not forget to access your admin panel using the new URL, because the default one is now unavailable.
+From now on do not forget to access your admin panel using the new URL, because the default one is becomes unavailable.